 Complaints against another Soldier or officer.

-Disciplinary actions against the Soldier that fall under UCMJ code of justice.
+Disciplinary actions against the Soldier that fall under the UCMJ.

 Complaints about the resolvement of a prior Article 138 unless it involves retaliation or harassment.

-These are just a few.
-As stated, speak with a lawyer who is familiar with military law.
+These are just a few examples.
+As I stated earlier, speak with a lawyer who is familiar with military law.

 There is a proper system in filing an Article 138 complaint.
-In many cases, the commander has no idea that a Soldier feels “wronged,” and they should always have the opportunity to rectify the problem.
+In many cases, the commander has no idea that a Soldier feels “wronged,” and they should always have the opportunity to rectify the problem first.

 It is highly recommended that a Soldier first use the open door policy with their commanding officer.
 In doing so, all communication should be noted and copies made.
 Here is an example of contacting the commanding officer before even filing an Article 138.